OTUSOFE365025/assignment-3-django-and-energy-group-19-crn-43510/README.md

 The following project is a standalone cash register application that uses Django ORM.
 Products to be sold can be populated with their name, upc code, and price in the database, and it contains a Graphical User Interface (GUI) for the user to simulate adding products to their cart according to their upc code, and calculates the total bill of all items.

-The project is setup with the model for the product object created in db/models.py, the items are created and populate the database in main.py, and the product_scanner.py being the gui for the users to use the cash register system.
+The project is set up with the model for the product object created in db/models.py, the items are created and populate the database in main.py, and the product_scanner.py being the gui for the users to use the cash register system.

 #### File structure